arunkumar231105/Hackathon-SMIT/README.md

 4. **Dashboard**: Add more interactive filters and export functionality
 5. **Infrastructure**: Containerize with Docker

-## 📝 License

-This project is provided as-is for educational and commercial use.

----

 **Built with**: Python, Selenium, pandas, SQL Server, Streamlit, matplotlib